-Near-elderly family means a family whose head Near-Elderly Family one or more Live-in gides.
+Near-Elderly Family Near-elderly family means a family whose head one or more Live-in aides.

-(including co-head), spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62, living with
+(including co-head), spouse, or sole member is a person who is at least 50 years of age but below the age of 62; or two or more persons, who are at least 50 years of age but below the age of 62, living together; or one or more persons who are at least 50 years of age but below the age of 62, living with the admissions and screening process.

-Non-Citizen A person who is neither a citizen nor National of the the admissions and screening process.
 The department has responsibility for marketing, intake, waiting list management, screening, and making offers of public housing apartments to qualified Applicants and transfer applicants.
 The Admissions Department administers the Admissions and